hmontero1205/LoveHunterXX/README.md

 Kevin Zheng, Ariq Zaman, Billy Luy - Quench the Thirst<br/>
 Shoheb Ome & Daniel Goon - Long Walk on the Beach<br/>

-A game engine run GUI application that simulates a quest for love filled with spicy challenges and perils.
+A game engine based GUI application that simulates a quest for love filled with spicy challenges and perils.